 Places to Go

-Located at the entrance to the park, the visitor center offers a movie about the cave’s formation and discovery, a bookstore, exhibits and cave tours.
+Located at the entrance to the park, the visitor center offers a movie about the cave’s formation and discovery, a bookstore, exhibits, and cave tours.
 Rangers are available to answer questions and disperse backcountry permits.

 A 5,000-acre historic ranch and homestead include a 1,000-year-old buffalo jump, where Native Americans hunted bison, forcing them off low cliffs.
 There are also remnants of old tipi rings showcasing hundreds of years of habitation in the area.

 Things to Do in Wind Cave National Park

 Guided Cave Tours

-Getting to and Around Wind Cave National Park
+Brief History of Wind Cave National Park

 Matching barometric pressure with the outside world, Wind Cave whistles its own tune as visitors enjoy its unusual attributes.
 Boxwood formations rarely found anywhere else display a delicate pattern on the ceilings as cavers navigate both tight tunnels and vast rooms in the complex.